drebaglioni/world-cup-pool-draw/README.md

 # World Cup Pool Draw

 A live, single-file draw application for a tiered family World Cup pool.
-Built for screen-sharing on Google Meet — five players, forty-eight teams, four tiers and a final pool.
+Built for five players, forty-eight teams, four tiers and a final pool.

-Originally made for the **Casa Baglioni** 2026 family draw.
 Free for anyone to fork and run their own.

 ## What it does